top of page

 This photo from 1974 shows the third “campus” of CCP at the time, in the YMCA at 1421 Arch Street.
 The cardboard sign on the right directs students to the CCP Classrooms.
 Photo credit here.

 In addition to the main CCP campus in our neighborhood, today there are three regional campuses.
 The West Regional Center opened in 1992, the Northeast Regional Center in 1994 and the Northwest Regional Center in 1999.
 This last campus has ties to another institution that was present in our neighborhood, the Pennsylvania State College of Optometry (PSCO).
 As discussed in our article here, PSCO moved from 1809 Spring Garden Street to a new 32-acre campus in the Oak Lane section of Philadelphia in 1932 and used the 1809 Spring Garden Street building as a satellite clinic.
-In 1978 the building at 1809 Spring Garden Street was sold to the CCP for $85,000 ($336,000 in today's dollars).
+In 1978 the building at 1809 Spring Garden Street was sold to the CCP.
 CCP sold the building to the Metropolitan Regional Council of Carpenters in 2007 for $1,000,000.
 Both of these purchases included the building from Spring Garden Street through to Brandywine Street.
 The Carpenters Union by then owned 1803 through 1817 Spring Garden Street and placed the Carpenters Museum at 1809 Spring Garden.

 In 1998 PSCO classes moved to a new Elkins Park campus, on 11.5 acres of land that had once been part of the Wanamaker (retailer) and Breyer (ice cream) family estates.
 In 1998 PSCO’s administration and academic buildings at Oak Lane were sold to CCP to become the Northwest Campus.